Data storage and security while my research project is taking place

 You must restrict access to just the project team and monitor who has access.
 Please follow these instructions.

-We are conscious that if the members of a project team leave the university there will no longer be an active data steward, with the possibility of a Project Team Drive being difficult to access.
-We recommend that all Research Google Team Drives have ownership shared with researchdata@port.ac.uk.
+We are conscious that if the members of a project team leave the university there will no longer be an active data steward, with the possibility of a Project Shared Drive being difficult to access.
+We recommend that all Research Google Shared Drives have ownership shared with researchdata@port.ac.uk.
 This purely to ensure that a monitored University account is always connected to the project data.
 The content will not be viewed unless specifically requested.
 For example when a Principal Investigator or Project Lead leaves the University.

 Step 3 (optional, but recommended): Set up Google Drive File Stream